qcif/data-curator/test/features/tools/data-quality-report.md

 - {number-of-rows} rows
 - {number-of-columns} columns
 - {headerRow} header rows
-- Assume no [source issues](https://github.com/frictionlessdata/goodtables-py#validation-against-source-checks) from Data Curator
-- Could have [structural issues](https://github.com/frictionlessdata/goodtables-py#validation-against-structure-checks) depending on when quality report is allowed to be produced

 The columns in the table are {described} by a schema.